A look at the impact women have had on the field of dentistry over the years

-Jordon was one of the first dentists to apply her skills to help children conquer their fear of the dentist and develop preventive care techniques, and she even published the first textbook on pediatric dentistry.
+Jordon was one of the first dentists to apply her skills to help children conquer their fear of the dentist and develop preventive care techniques, and she even published the first textbook on Kids Smiles Pediatric Dentistry.

 She also realized the dangers of baby bottle tooth decay and understood the importance of providing psychological training to dentists tasked with treating children.